scarydoors/currency-converter-react/README.md

-I found out quite recently about Redux Toolkit and it looks great in regards to reducing boilerplate and ease of development however I have used the version of Redux without Redux Toolkit where you'd manually roll all the immutable state logic and such, but if Redux Toolkit is preferred it will be easy to pick up.
+I found out quite recently about Redux Toolkit and it looks great in regards to reducing boilerplate and ease of development however I have used Redux without Redux Toolkit where you'd manually roll all the immutable state logic and such, but if Redux Toolkit is preferred it will be easy to pick up.

 Redux is used in this app to store 2 different types of data:

-- The results from the API
+- The results from the API `exchangeRatesReducer`
-  - Provides a reducer which stores 3 variables `loading`, `error`, and `data`.
+  - Provides a reducer which stores 4 variables `loading`, `error`, `exchangeRates`, and `codeNamesMap`.
+  - `exchangeRates` is a map which maps the input currency to an output currency's exchange rate
+  - `codeNamesMap` is a map which maps ISO4217 format currency names to human readable ones.
   - The reducer supports the actions: `REQUEST_SUCCESS`, `REQUEST_FAILURE`, and `REQUEST_BEGIN`.
-- The form's state
+- The form's state `conversionFormReducer`
   - Provides a reducer which stores 2 variables `from` and `to`.
   - The reducer supports only one action: `UPDATE` performs operations based on which field was updated.
+  - All of the calculations run in the reducer because they should not happen in Redux actions.
+This makes the reducer easily testable as a good reducer is a pure function.

 The main action defined for fetching the `exchangeRates` uses `redux-thunk` to dispatch from an asynchronous function.
-The other actions are not exported and

 ## Reusable Components